alecazam/kram/README.md

 Multipass and multithread algorithm sorts vector, and split out blockPercentage from iteration count.
 RGB8A1 is broken.
 Optimized encodes by inlining CalcPixelError.
 2x faster.
+Reduced memory by 4x and passing down rgba8u instead of rgba32f.
+Converted to 32f at tile level.

 ```

+### Open Source  Usage
 Kram includes additional open-source:

 | Library     | Author           | License | Purpose                   |